 Exercise is a great natural stress-buster, so what better way to spend your break than by getting a little exercise?
 While you could go for a walk around the block or a trip up and down the stairs, there are plenty of ways to exercise right from your desk — these apps will walk you through some.

 This free app for iOS users offers a customizable exercise program that you can do right from your desk.
-Just pick the areas you want to work on, chose whether you want a seated or standing workout, pick a time duration and Office Fit will present the perfect workout.
-Each exercise is illustrated with a photo and throughly explained with text.
-And if you need reminders, Office Fit will even tell you when it's time to get moving!
+Just pick the areas you want to work on, pick a time duration and Office Fitness will present the perfect workout.
+Each exercise is illustrated and throughly explained with text.
+And if you need reminders, Office Fitness will even tell you when it's time to get moving!

 Yoga for Office Professionals